 Installing the WCM on a product using Linux has four steps: verifying the dependencies, getting the right binary, registering the device, and installing.

-On Linux, the WCM has the following dependencies:
+On Linux, the WCM relies on the following libraries that are linked directly into the WCM:

 |Function||Libraries we have integrated with||Notes|